gtroppee/mail_predictor/README.md

     * **Stores** are classes which the existence make sense but that do basically nothing but storing data.
 In this app I mostly used structs rather than empty classes because they're easy to setup and clear.
 And if they were to evolve in the future and become real classes, the change would be transparent for the rest of the code.

 * Why so GUI ?
-'Cause it's pretty, shouldn't it suffice ?
+'Cause it's pretty, shouldn't it suffice :) ?
 More seriously, it's always nice to develop a tool that can be used by almost everyone, not just a developer in the console.
-And while I was at it, I figured I might just as well make it functional, which it is !
+And while I was at it, I figured I might just as well make it fully functional, which it is !

 ## TL;DR